Oh, wait, before that sound by 2, 3, and 4, stand by with the soundbite of me from the close of yesterday's program.

 No insurance companies at all.

-No insurance companies, single payer.
+No insurance companies.

 We've played you the sound bites of Obama saying so.

-Now he knows they're smart enough to know that if they actually came out and said, by January 1st of 2011, we're just going to eliminate insurance companies.
+Now he knows, they're smart enough to know that if they actually came out and said, by January 1st of 2011, we're just going to eliminate insurance companies.

-They are never going to get away with that.
+They're never going to get away with that.

 They have to do it in a way that nobody would believe that's the end result.

-Nobody will just like you can't believe we've elected somebody who doesn't like the Constitution, doesn't like the country, it's hard to believe we've elected somebody who really wants to put an entire industry out of business.
+Nobody will, just like you can't believe we've elected somebody who doesn't like the Constitution, doesn't like the country, it's hard to believe we've elected somebody who really wants to put an entire industry out of business.

 It just doesn't jive with what people think of their own country.

-But if she's right, when she said to us that the major premium increases that we all know are coming, are not going to hit until January because that's when group policies renew.
+But if she's right, when she said to us that the major premium increases that we all know are coming are not going to hit until January, because that's when group policies renew.

 And the increases are going to be 300% to handle all of the new demands the government via Obamacare is putting on the insurance companies.

-The minute those policy renewals hit, and the 300% increase hits instead of the $2,500 premium reduction Obama promised.
+The minute those policy renewals hit and the 300% increase hits instead of the $2,500 premium reduction that Obama promised, Obama will take to the airwaves.

-And we tried to fix this.
+And we try to fix this.

-These are the most greedy people?
+Are these the most greedy people?

-These people.
+These people?

 I've never seen anything like this in my life.